XYZboom/CrossLangFuzzer/README.md

 The Kotlin Compiler will be tested directly in a forked Kotlin repository.
 The Scala and Groovy Compiler will be tested through published jars.
 These requirements will be installed automatically by gradle.

+Note that we may need JDK 1.8 build 1.8.0_432-b06 to reproduce [JDK-8352290](https://bugs.openjdk.org/browse/JDK-8352290?filter=allissues)).
+Due to the difficulty of installing old JDK builds on Linux, you can use the latest build version, but we cannot guarantee that this issue can be reproduced(Other issues can be guaranteed to be reproduced).

 # Quick Run